duarteocarmo/automation-post/report-automation-part-1.md

 Let's start by using a jupyter notebook `sales_january.ipynb` to create a very simple analysis of that sales data.

 We start by importing the [pandas](https://pandas.pydata.org/) and [maplotlib](https://matplotlib.org/) libraries.
-After that we specify the name of our file using the `filename` variable.
-Finally, we use the `read_excel` function to read our data into a pandas dataframe.
+After that, we specify the name of our file using the `filename` variable.
+Finally, we use the `read_excel` function to read our data into a pandas DataFrame.

 ```python
 import pandas as pd